Notes to self, 2025

 You can safely ignore that xz: Cannot exec.
 But if you want to get rid of it, see the tips in the bpftrace-deb README:

-Another thing to note is the comm which looks like the parent process.
+Another thing to note is the comm — the argument between parentheses like (zfs-driver) — which looks like the parent process.
 And that is not because it is the parent but because the parent forked/cloned itself before becoming the new process: when your bash shell invokes a new process, it first fork()s so there is a bash parent and a bash child.
-Then the child uses execve() to become the new process.
+The child then uses execve() to become the new process.
 The bpftrace log shows the moment just before the transition.
-And that explains that comm looks like the parent.
+That explains that comm looks like the parent.

-The log messages were generally a bout 5 minutes apart, so I didn't have to wait long for the next message to appear.
+The log messages were generally about 5 minutes apart, so I didn't have to wait long for the next message to appear.
+And indeed, I didn't have to wait very long.
+The log listed the next error:

 root@noble.example.com# modprobe --version kmod version 31 +ZSTD +XZ -ZLIB +LIBCRYPTO -EXPERIMENTAL